mlfearon/nosema-floral-visitation/data/README_for_Zbrozek_et_al_Ecology&Evolution.txt

 		BOBI = Bombus bimaculatus
 		BOPE = Bombus pensylvanicus
 Sex		Sex of the bee sampled (all samples were female).
-Date_ID		Date that sample was identified to species.
+Date_ID		Date that sample was identified to species (MM/DD/YYYY).
 ID_Initials	Initials of the person that did the identification.
-MZ = Maryellen Zbrozek Dissection_Date	Date that sample was dissected.
+MZ = Maryellen Zbrozek Dissection_Date	Date that sample was dissected (MM/DD/YYYY).
 Dissect_InitialsInitials of the person that did the dissection.
 MZ = Maryellen Zbrozek Notes		Additional notes and observations about the sample.